 This amazing full-scale plane is a TBF Avenger, designed by General Motors, and sent into action in the Battle of Midway on June 04, 1942.
 The crewmen of this plane were; Pilot Albert K. (Burt) Earnest, Radioman 3rd Class Harry H. Ferrier, and Seaman 1st Class Jay D. Manning.
 Manning operated the .50 Caliber Machine Gun Turret.
-Earnest was wounded so severely in his leg he was unable to push the brakes, he overshot the landing but managed to land what was left of the plane safely.
-Ferrier was grazed by a bullet on the top of his head, leaving a gaping wound, and unfortunately Manning was killed in action on this mission.
-These brave men were attacked by a Japanese fighter plane, Earnest and Ferrier were the only men to survive out of 48 men, and 21 plane Squadron that were sent out that deadly day.
+Earnest was wounded so severely in his leg he was unable to push the brakes, he overshot the landing but managed to land what was left of the plane, safely.
+Ferrier was grazed by a bullet on the top of his head, leaving a gaping wound, and unfortunately, Manning was killed in action on this mission.
+These brave men were attacked by a Japanese fighter plane, Earnest and Ferrier were the only men to survive out of 48 men, and 21 plane Squadron that was sent out that deadly day.

 All info collected via;

 Pacific War Museum, located in Fredericksburg, Texas; pacificwarmuseum.org

 Listen to Harry’s recollection of the battle; youtube.com/watch

 Commander Harry H. Ferrier Obituary; legacy.com/…ies/goanacortes/obituary.aspx